-Exception Water Cooling Support
+Exceptional Water Cooling Support

 I'd especially recommend it for those of you who want to use either a traditional or custom water cooling setup.
 The flexible mounting strips on the top make it easy to install various sizes of radiators.

-A Good Mid Tower Case Under $50
+3 Good Mid Tower PC Gaming Cases Under $50

-Corsair Carbide 100R
+Corsair Carbide 100R Mid Tower Computer Case

 If you're on a budget of around $50 and want to get the most for what you pay, I recommend you put on your shortlist of cases to look at.
 It comes with a standard $50 model as well as a noise-dampening model for around $65.
-It also features modern features like USB 3.0, SSD mounts, as well as compatiblity for ATX and mATX motherboards. the Corsair Carbide 100R
+It also features modern features like USB 3.0, SSD mounts, as well as compatibility for ATX and mATX motherboards. the Corsair Carbide 100R

 The Steel Mesh-free front panel along with the direct airflow to the top of the GPU give great value for the design.
 The look of the case is both sophisticated enough for an office environment and visible enough for a gaming build-out with the side window panel and brushed black front (plastic).
 In addition, it has easy-to-install 3.5" and 5.25" drive solutions.

-Corsair Carbide Spec-01
+Corsair Carbide Spec-01 PC Case

 That being said I wouldn't necessarily recommend this as a gaming case for those looking to do a lot of overclocking or customization.
 This is a basic system builder's case for a small CPU cooler and GPU that looks great and is cheap.